Tumor Treatment Options

 Surgeons may remove all or part of a malignant (cancerous) tumor and all or part of a benign (noncancerous) tumor.
 You may hear this type of surgery called resection.
 Some tumors can be biopsied [LINK TO definition] or resected using minimally invasive techniques, including robot-assisted laparoscopic surgery.
 [LINK TO definition]

 Children with benign tumors usually need surgery only.
 Children with malignant tumors may need other treatment, like chemotherapy or radiation therapy.
+In certain cases, your doctor may recommend proton therapy.
 Our surgeons work together with our childhood cancer doctors (oncologists) to create a treatment plan for each child based on his or her needs.
 Seattle Children’s cancer program is part of Seattle Cancer Care Alliance, along with UW Medicine and Fred Hutchinson Cancer Research Center.

 Both benign and malignant tumors may come back (recur) at their original site after treatment.
 So it will be important for your child to see the doctor on a regular schedule for a while to check for signs of this.
 Your child’s doctor will talk with you in detail about the follow-up care your child needs.